 Review

 For the different vital functions to happen such as honey bee brood production, immune responsiveness, and survival over harsh conditions, the ample amount of flora and diversity is of the paramount importance.
-(Pasquale et al., 2016, Brodschneider and Crailsheim 2010 a, Crailsheim 1990, Huang 2012, Alaux 2011, Meikle et al.,2017).
+(Pasquale et al., 2016, Brodschneider and Crailsheim 2010 a, Crailsheim 1990, Huang 2012, Alaux, 2011, Meikle et al.,2017).
 Due to the indispensible use of agrochemicals, genetically modifies crops and pest resurgences in colonies, the number of sub-lethal effects were comprehended which lead to impaired immune function, reduction in longevity and very minimal brood production (Dolezal and Toth 2018, Vodovnik et al.,2021, Hofman and Chen 2015, Tritschler et al.,2017, Koch et al.,2017, Gong and Diao 2017, Pasquale et al.,2013).
 The pollen fidelity and varied flower sources was very essential for various reasons such as stimulation of colony growth, accelerated brood formation, to meet all nutritional requirements and resilience to biotic and abiotic factors as it being the rich source of proteins, lipids, and micronutrients (Brodschneider and Crailsheim 2010 b).
-Amongst the different constituents in pollen, the most vital functions by the bees has been found immensely upto the mark by the proteinacious content of pollen diet in particular, the amino acids essential as well as non-essential such as arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine (De Groot, 1953 a).
+Amongst the different constituents in pollen, the most vital functions by the bees have been found immensely upto the mark by the proteinaceous content of pollen diet in particular, the amino acids essential as well as non-essential such as arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine (De Groot, 1953 a).
 Pollen also contains essential lipids that are important to various aspects of bee physiology (Avni et al.,2014, Arien et al.,2015, Wegener et al.,2018).

 The poor and tempestuous weather leads to the poor foraging conditions and intensive cultivated landscapes have lead to grave threat to bee nutrition.
 (Roulston et al.,2000, Roulston and Cane 2000, Donkersley et al., 2014, Sponsler and Johnson 2015, Dolezal et al., 2016).
 Many beekeepers across the globe feed artifcial “pollen substitute” diets in dearth periods when the supply of pollen is insufficient and to accelerate the colony strength before rendering them for pollination (Mortensen et al.,2019, Lamontagne-Drolet et al., 2019, Mattila HR and Otis 2006, Noordyke and Ellis 2019).
 It has been opined that more than 80% of beekeeper farmers claim to feed artificial formulated diet throughout the United States (Bee Informed Partnership, National Management Survey, https://bip2.beein formed.org/survey/).
 The man made ingredients have been employed for feeding purpose in order to replace natural pollen so that the pollen requisites are sufficient.
 The artificial ingredients with sumptuous protein-rich constituent entrenched with soya, pea, yeast, casein, egg, and microalgae were some diets rich in fraction of bee-collected pollen, which has been registered in positive correlation with consumption and brood rearing (Standifer et al.,1973, Alqarni 2006).
 For the nutrition of the young worker bees the feed were placed inside the hive for consumption and nutrition reservoirs were build up that are used to rear brood.
 The widely used parameters for the quantification of diet efficacy are population size, strength and worker bee physiology.